apache/cassandra/doc/source/architecture/dynamo.rst

 which indicates to Cassandra how many copies of the partition should exist.
 For example with a ``RF=3`` keyspace, the data will be written to three distinct **replicas**.
-Replicas are always chosen such that they are distinct physical nodes which is achieved by skipping virtual nodes if needed.
+Replicas are always chosen such that they are distinct physical nodes, which is achieved by skipping virtual nodes if needed.
 Replication strategies may also choose to skip nodes present in the same failure domain such as racks or datacenters so that Cassandra clusters can tolerate failures of whole racks and even datacenters of nodes.